By Troy Ivan

 After the initial froth the temperature will advance quite slowly for a little while but don’t let this fool you and DON’T leave it unattended.
 The temperature can begin to advance quickly as it goes through 260ºf.

-When the temp is 293ºf add the canna-oil.
-The perfect result will be if the canna-oil can exist at 293ºf for 7-minutes and then go to room temperature as quickly as possible.
-To achieve this, after adding the canna-oil, maintain a temperature of 293ºf while thoroughly mixing for 4-minutes.
-Next, move the mixture from the pot into the pyrex measuring cup to stop the heating process, combine desired essential oil for flavoring, quickly add coloring if using, and expeditiously pour mixture into molds.
-The mixture will cool quickly and begin to harden at the same time which can cause problems if performed to slowly.
+When the temp is 300ºF add the canna-oil and mix very well.
+Next, move the mixture from the pot into the pyrex measuring cup to stop the heating process, combine desired flavoring, quickly add coloring if using, and expeditiously pour mixture into molds.
+The mixture will cool quickly and begin to harden at the same time causing problems if performed to slowly.

 The pictured canna-candy are brown from the French Roast Coffee extract I made and used for flavoring.
 No coloring was added.